Bhāskara II: Date, place and family

-This reveals that he was born in 1036 of the Shaka era (1114 CE), and that he composed the Siddhānta Shiromani when he was 36 years old.
-Siddhānta Shiromani was completed during 1150 CE.
-He also wrote another work called the Karaṇa-kutūhala when he was 69 (in 1183).
-His works show the influence of Brahmagupta, Śrīdhara, Mahāvīra, Padmanābha and other predecessors.
+He belongs from a long line of court scholars, mostly astronomer-astrologers in western India.
+His grandson Caṅgadeva founded a school in 1207 for the study of Bhāskara’s works, helping to ensure their continued dissemination.
+His works were also notable for their careful organization, clear exposition, and inclusion of worked examples and solutions.

 Bhaskara lived in Patnadevi located near Patan (Chalisgaon) in the vicinity of Sahyadri.

 He was born in a Deśastha Rigvedi Brahmin family near Vijjadavida (Vijjalavida).

 Munishvara (17th century), a commentator on Siddhānta Shiromani of Bhaskara has given the information about the location of Vijjadavida in his work Marīci Tīkā as follows: